tarique076/CabWay/README.md

 </p>

  #  CabWay(Online Cab Booking System)
-This application is a REST API for an Online Cab Booking Management System.Using this web service a customer can book a trip, an admin can assign a driver to a particular trip, and a driver can complete the trip.
+This service contains REST APIs for an Online Cab Booking Management System.
+Using this spring service a customer can book a trip, an admin can assign a driver to a particular trip, and a driver can complete the trip.
 All these CRUD operations require validation on each step.